kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 - GPT-OSS 120B: 49%
 - GLM-4.5/4.6: mid-range

-Prefix accuracy holds >80% up to ~40-50 steps for top models, dropping gradually—showing reliable long-horizon execution.
+Prefix accuracy holds >80% up to ~40-50 steps for top models, dropping gradually—showing reliable long-horizon execution; though I think there might have been an issue with OpenRouter when I tried `glm-4.5`.

 ![Mean full correctness by model](../assets/tasks/mean_correctness_by_model.png)